Herman Dzumafo: PSPS Pekanbaru

 He moved abroad and joined PSPS Pekanbaru in 2007 and quickly became the key player for PSPS Pekanbaru until 2012 when he decided to join Arema Indonesia (ISL).
 He spent most of his career in Cameroon before moved to Indonesia.

 In Indonesia Super League season 2009–2010, he is the most important player for PSPS Pekanbaru's coach, Abdul Rahman Gurning.
 Together with his duet Muhammad Isnaini, they scored many goals for PSPS Pekanbaru.

 Arema Indonesia

 On 5 April 2012, he joined Arema Indonesia (ISL).
 Dzumafo made his league debut on 17 April 2012 in a match against Persipura Jayapura.
 On 28 April 2012, Dzumafo scored his first goal for Arema Indonesia against Pelita Jaya in the 56th minute at the Kanjuruhan Stadium, Malang.

 Persib Bandung

-After a short spell at Arema FC, on 5 October 2012, he signed a contract with Persib Bandung.
+After a short spell at Arema, on 5 October 2012, he signed a contract with Persib Bandung.
 Dzumafo made his league debut on 13 January 2013 in a match against Persipura Jayapura.
 On 17 January 2013, Dzumafo scored his first goal for Persib against Persiwa Wamena in the 13th minute at the Siliwangi Stadium, Bandung.
-In May 2013, Sriwijaya F.C. and Persib Bandung agreed to exchange players.
+In May 2013, Sriwijaya and Persib Bandung agreed to exchange players.
 Dzumafo (to Sriwijaya) and Hilton Moreira (to Persib) eventually exchanged.